Generic Name: Denosumab Injection (Xgeva) (den OH sue mab)

 - If you are using another drug that has the same drug in it.

 - If you are pregnant or may be pregnant.
-Some brands of denosumab injection (xgeva) are not for use during pregnancy.
+Do not take denosumab injection (xgeva) if you are pregnant.

 This is not a list of all drugs or health problems that interact with denosumab injection (xgeva).